Gödel's ontological proof: Criticism

 Most criticism of Gödel's proof is aimed at its axioms: as with any proof in any logical system, if the axioms the proof depends on are doubted, then the conclusions can be doubted.
 It is particularly applicable to Gödel's proof – because it rests on five axioms, some of which are considered questionable.
 A proof does not necessitate that the conclusion be correct, but rather that by accepting the axioms, the conclusion follows logically.

 Many philosophers have called the axioms into question.
 The first layer of criticism is simply that there are no arguments presented that give reasons why the axioms are true.
 A second layer is that these particular axioms lead to unwelcome conclusions.
 This line of thought was argued by Jordan Howard Sobel, showing that if the axioms are accepted, they lead to a "modal collapse" where every statement that is true is necessarily true, i.e. the sets of necessary, of contingent, and of possible truths all coincide (provided there are accessible worlds at all).
 According to Robert Koons, Sobel suggested in a 2005 conference paper that Gödel might have welcomed modal collapse.

 There are suggested amendments to the proof, presented by C. Anthony Anderson, but argued to be refutable by Anderson and Michael Gettings.
 Sobel's proof of modal collapse has been questioned by Koons, but a counter-defence by Sobel has been given.

 Gödel's proof has also been questioned by Graham Oppy, asking whether many other almost-gods would also be "proven" through Gödel's axioms.
 This counter-argument has been questioned by Gettings, who agrees that the axioms might be questioned, but disagrees that Oppy's particular counter-example can be shown from Gödel's axioms.

 Religious scholar Fr.
 Robert J. Spitzer accepted Gödel's proof, calling it "an improvement over the Anselmian Ontological Argument (which does not work)."

-There are, however, many more criticisms, most focusing on the question of whether these axioms must be rejected to avoid odd conclusions.
+There are, however, many more criticisms, most of them focusing on the question of whether these axioms must be rejected to avoid odd conclusions.
 The broader criticism is that even if the axioms cannot be shown to be false, that does not mean that they are true.
 Hilbert's famous remark about interchangeability of the primitives' names applies to those in Gödel's ontological axioms ("positive", "god-like", "essence") as well as to those in Hilbert's geometry axioms ("point", "line", "plane").
 According to André Fuhrmann (2005) it remains to show that the dazzling notion prescribed by traditions and often believed to be essentially mysterious satisfies Gödel's axioms.
 This is not a mathematical, but a theological task.
 It is this task which decides which religion's god has been proven to exist.

-Computer-verified versions
+Computationally verified versions

-Christoph Benzmüller and Bruno Woltzenlogel-Paleo formalized Gödel's proof to a level that is suitable for automated theorem proving or at least computer verification via proof assistants.
+Christoph Benzmüller and Bruno Woltzenlogel-Paleo formalized Gödel's proof to a level that is suitable for automated theorem proving or at least computational verification via proof assistants.
 The effort made headlines in German newspapers.
 According to the authors of this effort, they were inspired by Melvin Fitting's book.